alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/difference-in-log4net-between-threshold-and-evaluator.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 If you think that this is the same as before you are wrong.
-This setting is supported by all appenders that inherit from BufferingAppenderSkeleton, basically the above configuration tells the buffered appender to flush the buffer if an error of level â€œERRORâ€ is logged, this is expecially useful to have an immediate log of errors of the application.
+This setting is supported by all appenders that inherit from BufferingAppenderSkeleton, basically the above configuration tells the buffered appender to flush the buffer if an error of level *ERROR* is logged, this is expecially useful to have an immediate log of errors of the application.

 Alk.